Sign Up for a Free Account

 Historical note and terminology

 In early research on executive function, based on clinical lesion studies, the frontal lobes were observed to be selectively involved in the self-regulation of voluntary activities, such as problem solving, planning, inhibiting responses, strategy development and implementation, and working memory.
-Oppenheim, in the 1890s, associated personality changes with the orbital and mesial frontal lobes (142; 143).
-Luria distinguished three functional units in the brain: (1) arousal-motivation (limbic and reticular systems); (2) receiving, processing, and storing information (postrolandic cortical areas); and (3) programming, controlling, and verifying activity (frontal lobes) (119).
-Luria mentioned that this third unit has an executive role.
-"Executive function" as a term has been addressed by many but was coalesced by Lezak to discriminate other cognitions from the "how" or "whether" of human behaviors (111).
+Oppenheim, in the 1890s, associated personality changes with the orbital and medial frontal lobes (144; 145).
+Luria distinguished three primary functional units in the brain: (1) arousal-motivation (limbic and reticular systems); (2) receiving, processing, and storing information (postrolandic cortical areas); and (3) programming, controlling, and verifying activity (frontal lobes) (120).
+Luria regarded this third unit as having an executive role, ie, leadership for other cerebral functions.
+"Executive function" as a term has been addressed by many but was coalesced by Lezak to distinguish other cognitions from the "how" or "whether" of human behaviors (111).
 Lezak emphasized the fluidity of executive function and how the other cognitions and emotion depended on the hypothetical "executive."
-Baddeley grouped these behaviors into cognitive domains that included problems in planning, organizing behaviors, disinhibition, perseveration, reduced fluency, and initiation (10).
+Baddeley grouped these behaviors into cognitive domains that included problems in planning, organizing behaviors, disinhibition, perseveration, reduced fluency, and initiation (11).
 Baddeley coined the term "dysexecutive syndrome."
-Each component of executive function has added to the array of cognitive processes, which include maintaining a problem-solving set for goal-directed behavior, interference control, flexibility, strategic planning, and the ability to anticipate and engage in goal-directed activity (46).
+Each component of executive function has added to the array of cognitive processes, which include maintaining a problem-solving set for goal-directed behavior, interference control, flexibility, strategic planning, and the ability to anticipate and engage in goal-directed activity (45).

-Phineas Gage became a metaphor for frontal lobe dysfunction, and the dysexecutive syndrome became synonymous with frontal lobe pathology.
-Harlow described Phineas Gage as a responsible foreman for a railroad company who suffered a tragic accident in which a tamping rod explosively rammed through his frontal lobes when he was supervising the construction of the Rutland and Burlington Railroad across Vermont (89).
-He was reported to have died in a drunken brawl.
-Initial analyses of Phineas Gage’s skull findings suggested that the injury involved both frontal lobes (43).
-Computer-generated 3-D reconstructions of a thin-slice computed tomography scan of the trajectory of the rod showed that the brain damage was limited to the left frontal lobe; furthermore, the ventricles and the vital intracranial vascular structures were not affected (158).
+Phineas Gage, the noted 19th century American railroad worker, became a metaphor for frontal lobe dysfunction, and the dysexecutive syndrome became synonymous with frontal lobe pathology.
+Harlow described Gage as a responsible foreman for a railroad company whose left frontal lobe was impaled by a tamping rod from an accidental explosion (89).
+Computer-generated 3-D reconstructions of a thin-slice computed tomography scan of the trajectory of the rod showed that the brain damage was limited to the left frontal lobe; furthermore, the ventricles and the vital intracranial vascular structures were not affected (159).
 It was of interest to Harlow that other cognitive functions (ie, memory, language, and sensory motor functions) remained intact, whereas personality was so greatly altered.
 In this instructional historical case, the “central executive” that regulates other neurologic functions was disrupted but not the basic other, foregoing neurologic functions.

 This is an article preview.